The Cheapest Ways to Advertise a Small Business Locally in 2026

 If your monthly ad budget is somewhere between ₹5,000 and ₹50,000 (or roughly $100 to $700 in the US), here's the truthful order of cheapest-to-most-expensive local advertising, with which kind of business each one actually works for.
 No agency markup.
 No vague "leverage your community" advice.
 Real numbers.

-The shortest version: a real local campaign in India can start from around ₹4,000 a month, programmatic digital billboards in the USA can start from around $50 for a small-budget test (and about $600 a month for a proper small-market campaign on platforms like Blip), and a thoughtful cluster of indoor screens in your pin code can come in under ₹15,000.
+The shortest version: a real, bookable local campaign in India can now start from as little as ₹500 to ₹600 a month for a single standee or poster inside a busy local venue, programmatic digital billboards in the USA can start from around $50 for a small-budget test (and about $600 a month for a proper small-market campaign on platforms like Blip), and a thoughtful cluster of indoor screens in your pin code can come in under ₹15,000.
 Pick the format that matches your catchment.
 That's the rule that beats everything else.

 1. Posters in nearby shops, notice boards, and counters